DECODING

 Idea Generator

-• Can promote independence and increase quantity of written work
+Promotes independence and increases the amount of written work produced

-• May be difficult to pair with other assistive technology programs
+May be difficult to integrate with other assistive technology programs

-• May not be appropriate for every student
+Might not be suitable for every student's needs

 To Consider